 Finding the links that bother big Google is quite a nuisance to say the least.

 I won’t explain all kinds of unnatural links here again.
 There are many resources out there that already do that.
-I have written back in 2011 how to spot them.
-No, today I will cover the methodology of spotting unwanted links with the Ahrefs Site Explorer.
-Google Webmaster Tools shows most of them but it’s pretty hard to find them in the huge unstructured list that GWT offers.
+No, today I will cover the methodology of spotting unwanted links with Ahrefs Site Explorer.
+Google Search Console shows most of them but it’s pretty hard to find them in the huge unstructured list that GSC offers.
 With Ahrefs it’s easy.
 Let’s start with the simple ones.

 Most site-wide are automated as nobody links to a third party manually on each page.